All Episodes

 And they showed the pictures of Senator Kennedy to Howell Heflin.

-I think it looked to me like Senator Kennedy had done chain hip position on offshore drilling.
+He said, Well, I do declare that it looked to me like Senator Kennedy had done chain hip position on offshore drilling.

 Not a sound.

-And I think, what how does this not work in a room full of concern?
+And I thought, what, how does this not work in a room full of conservatives?

 And when I walked back to the table, I was being stared daggers.